What is a Multi-Level BOM (Indented BOM)?

 The answer to when to use multi-level BOMs and when not to is therefore dependent on many factors, not just the product structure.
 Too many details may overcomplicate simple steps while too few details could make you miss important nuances.

 Excel or other spreadsheet programs have been used in production planning for decades and it is not impossible to manage the production of multi-level products there.
 But it is very difficult and risky.
 Even though spreadsheets are very affordable and there are free templates available online for managing various aspects of manufacturing, they may become disastrously expensive once errors start to add up.

 According to some reports, 90% of all spreadsheets with more than 150 rows contain errors.
-Managing your multi-level BOMs, however, may require thousands of rows, making the risk of errors even higher.
+Managing your multi-level BOMs, however, may require thousands of rows, compounding the risk of errors even further.